B3rndK/C64Neo6502/README.md

 </ul><br>
 replacing the included but invalid files.

+* Note: In case you plan to upload the compiled `.UF2` of this emulator to a website, please ensure you are legally allowed to do this because of these still copyrighted ROMs.

 ### Simon's Basic
-This was a very popular extended basic for the C-64.
+This was a very popular expanded basic for the C-64.
 I also included support for this.
 You need to dump $8000-BFFF of the software.
 I cannot provide it to you due to copyright laws:
 <ul>
   <li>simons_basic.hxx</li>
 </ul><br>

 In order to boot Simon's Basic, you have to enter `POKE 32776,48` and then restart the C-64 by typing `SYS 64738`.
 You will be presented the welcome screen.
 Here you can type `OLD` to recover the basic program.
 Then enter `LIST` to edit it or `RUN` to start it.

 ### Monitor
 I included a small machine code monitor at $c000 (`SYS 49152`).